Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Methodology

 \subsection{Statistical analysis}

-The best fit values and the 1-$\sigma$ uncertainties for the $h$, $\Omega_m$, $w_0$, and $w_1$ parameters using Pantheon and CC databases and their overlapping are reported in Table \ref{table:bestFitValues}.
-The best fit values and the 1-$\sigma$ uncertainties for the $h$, $\Omega_m$, $w_0$, $w_1$, $\Xi_0$, $n$ parameters for the case of the GW database along with their overlapping with Pantheon and CC are reported in Tables \ref{table:bestFitValuesGW}, \ref{table:bestFitValuesGW2} and \ref{table:bestFitValuesGW3}, one for each siren delta function $\delta_1, \delta_2$ and $\delta_3$, respectively.
+The best fit values and the 1-$\sigma$ uncertainties for the $h$, $\Omega_m$, $w_0$, and $w_1$ parameters using the Pantheon and CC databases and their combination are reported in Table \ref{table:bestFitValues}.
+The best fit values and the 1-$\sigma$ uncertainties for the $h$, $\Omega_m$, $w_0$, $w_1$ parameters for the case of the GW database along with their combination with Pantheon and CC are reported in Table \ref{table:bestFitValuesGW}.
+Finally, we generated $N=50,200,1000,2000$ mock siren events.
+The best fit values and the 1-$sigma$ uncertainties for the $h$ and $\Omega_m$ parameters for $\Lambda$CDM and this mock catalogue are reported in Table \ref{table:mockSiren}.